 Gastrectomy is surgery to remove part or all of your stomach.
 The stomach is an important organ used for digestion.
-It is located in the upper part of your belly.
-Food and liquid pass from your esophagus into your stomach.
-There it mixes with digestive juices to break down the food.
+It is located in the upper part of your belly (abdomen).
+Food and liquid pass from your food pipe (esophagus) into your stomach.
+There they mix with digestive juices to break down the food.

-Your surgeon will usually do this surgery in the hospital and you will be asleep (general anesthesia).
-Your surgeon will use one of two techniques.
-One uses one large incision, called open surgery.
-The other involves making several small incisions and a laparoscope.
-This is a special telescope and long, thin operating instruments.
+Your surgeon will usually do this surgery in the hospital.
+You will be given medicine (general anesthesia) to make you sleep and not feel any pain.
+Your surgeon will use one of two methods.
+The open surgery method uses one large cut (incision).
+The laparoscopic surgery method makes several small incisions.
+It uses a special tube (laparoscope) that has a camera and long, thin surgical tools.

 Why might I need a gastrectomy?

 Gastrectomy is the main treatment for stomach cancer.
 Other reasons for this surgery include: